benhutchison/GettingWorkDoneWithExtensibleEffects/exercise4/README.md

 3. Run the tests to verify your task based implementation still gives the correct output.

-4. Choose a directory tree cotaining over 1000 files, `run` your program, and take some timings.
-(See 6. below if you hit Stack Overflows)

-5. The Monix default is to run a series Task serially in the same thread to avoid thread context switches.
-So the above code will *not actually be scanning directories in parallel*.
-To mark subtasks as eligible to run in another thread, they should be wrapped in a `Task.fork()` call.
+4. By default Monix batches the execution of a series of Tasks serially in the same thread to avoid thread context switches.

-When the tasks are represented as Eff effects, it can be slightly tricky to fork them.
-The `PathScan.taskFork` method achieves this by *interception*: it transforms an Eff program into one where every Task is `fork`ed, when the program is interpreted.

-Modify the directory traversal case in `PathScan.scan`: try wrapping `PathScan.taskFork` around the invocation of `pathScan` on each child file (ie around `taskSuspend`).

-Then re-run the same scan as in step 4.
-Did the timing improve, worsen or remain the same when forking?
-If you can, examine and contrast your CPU usage when using the forked vs non-forked versions?

-In the author's tests on a quad-core Mac, the single-threaded, non-forked version consistently runs 2-3x faster.
-So the naive conclusion that scanning directories in parallel would be faster doesn't seem true.
-The probable explanation is that listing single directory is pretty lightweight, and the overhead of synchronizing work across lots of different threads exceeds the cost of doing the work itself.

-6. Try running your program on a very large directory tree.
-What happens?
-You should be a StackOverflow error.
-This is due to an unfortunate limitation in Eff currently, where `traverseA` is not "stack safe".
+The `BatchedExecution(32)` configuration in the Scanner specifies that 32 tasks should be executed by a thread before releasing control and returning to the configured Monix `Scheduler`.

+When tasks are structurally independent of each other, as is expressed by using `traverseA`, the batch size affects the degree of concurrency that will be enabled when the program executes.
+Too much, and a threads can context switch wastefully.
+(This is what happens with Scala `Future` and is the reason why Monix tasks typically run faster).
+Too little, and the available parallelism in the underlying work may not be achieved.

+Monix defaults to a batch size 1024.
+For tasks which do IO such as the Scanner, this may be too high.
+The value 32 was derived experimentally running the program against large directory scans on a Macbook SSD drive.

+- Run the Scanner on a directory tree with 100s of files, big enough that it takes approx 10secs to complete.
+Try varying the batch size parameter, by doubling or halving it progressively.
+Take multiple timings at each batch size.
+Is 32 the optimal value on your hardware or something else?

+- Also, if you have a multicore machine, observe the CPU usage as you change the batch size.
+You may see it rise with a smaller batch size, even if overall performance worsens.
+This is because its doing more work in parallel but wasting effort on switching work between threads.

+Remember that if you your the monadic `traverse`, rather than the applicative `traverseA`, the tasks will run serially (without parallelism) regardless of the batch size.
+This is because monadic traversal defines a sequential structure where each task logically depends upon the one before it.